 If you want to dive straight into the meat of this book, feel free to skip the section below, and go directly to the Introduction, where I provide a summary of skincancer909 and how to get the most from it.
 What follows is the story behind why I wrote skincancer909.

 For around twenty years I researched into the genetics of skin cancer.
-From work on the somatic genetics of skin cancer, including p53, though to the identification of the gene for red hair (melanocortin 1 receptor, MC1R).
-Along the way this involved studies of sensitivity to sunshine, freckling, and the evolution of skin colour.
-Interesting, and well received, though this work was, particularly the work on the evolution of skin colour and how humans adapt to their environment, it was of limited relevance to my clinical work — seeing, diagnosing, and advising patients with skin cancer.
+From work on the somatic genetics of skin cancer, including p53, through to the identification of the gene for red hair (melanocortin 1 receptor, MC1R).
+Along the way this involved studies of sun sensitivity, freckling, and the evolution of skin colour.
+Interesting, and well received, though this work was, particularly the work on the evolution of skin colour, it was of limited relevance to either my clinical work — seeing, diagnosing, and advising patients with skin cancer — and teaching medical students.

 Around this time, I began a collaboration with Bob Fisher, a Professor of Computer Vision, here in Edinburgh.
 We set out to try to develop a semi-automated system for skin cancer diagnosis that layered human perception on top of classical computer vision machine learning approaches (Dermofit).
 We were more successful in the latter than the former, published widely, and commercialised a small component of the work.
 Frustratingly, we were not able to raise the finance we needed to develop what I thought was the most interesting aspect of the work: an attempt to use software to meld human perceptual abilities and computer vision in an interactive two-way fashion.
 A genuine cyborg, remained beyond our grasp (and recent research suggests that alternative approaches, that do not rely on humans at all, may be more fruitful).